bfxdev/pixel-artist/README.md

 The purpose of this Typescript node.js library is to transform pictures by adding a Pixel-Art touch.

 The library has only one dependency on [Jimp](https://www.npmjs.com/package/jimp) (used to import/export picture files).

+The [GitHub repository](https://github.com/bfxdev/pixel-artist) uses GitHub pages as well to [render it as a web page](https://bfxdev.github.io/pixel-artist).

 ## Features